microsoft/appcenter-sdk-android/README.md

         ```

     * **User Confirmation:** If user privacy is important to you as a developer, you might want to get user confirmation before sending a crash report to Sonoma.
 The SDK exposes a callback where you can tell it to await user confirmation before sending any crash reports.
     Your app is then responsible for obtaining confirmation, e.g. through a dialog prompt with one of these options - "Always Send", "Send", and "Don't send".
-Based on the user input, you will tell the SDK and the crash will then respecetively be forwarded to Sonoma or not.
+Based on the user input, you will tell the SDK and the crash will then respectively be forwarded to Sonoma or not.

         ```Java
         boolean CrashesListener.shouldAwaitUserConfirmation() {